 Nurses are on the front line in healthcare, looking after multiple patients at once and working long hours in stressful environments like hospitals, especially during the pandemic.
 Under these conditions, they tend to neglect taking care of themselves, which leads them to experience sleep deprivation, lack of energy, and also to forget why nutrition for nurses is important.

-At Caring Support we understand that nurses are always busy and have a hard time finding a healthy work-life balance, however, we are sure that by taking back control over their wellbeing by adopting healthy eating habits and other practices focused on their own benefit, they will be able to feel much better in order to keep offering the best care and attention to their patients.
+We understand that nurses are always busy and have a hard time finding a healthy work-life balance, however, we are sure that by taking back control over their wellbeing by adopting healthy eating habits and other practices focused on their own benefit, they will be able to feel much better in order to keep offering the best care and attention to their patients.

 These are our healthy eating guidelines for all nurses to follow, whether they are registered nurses (RN), registered practical nurses (RPN), or nurse practitioners (NP).